idiap/bob/src/python/measure/doc/index.rst

 .. code-block:: python

-  import torch
+  import bob
   negatives, positives = parse_my_scores(...) #write parser if not provided!
-  T = 0.0 #Threshold: later we explain how one can calculate these correct_negatives = torch.measure.correctlyClassifiedNegatives(negatives, T)
+  T = 0.0 #Threshold: later we explain how one can calculate these correct_negatives = bob.measure.correctlyClassifiedNegatives(negatives, T)
   FAR = 1 - (float(correct_negatives.extent(0))/negatives.extent(0))
-  correct_positives = torch.measure.correctlyClassifiedPositives(positives, T)
+  correct_positives = bob.measure.correctlyClassifiedPositives(positives, T)
   FRR = 1 - (float(correct_positives.extent(0))/positives.extent(0))

 We do provide a method to calculate the FAR and FRR in a single shot:

 .. code-block:: python

-  FAR, FRR = torch.measure.farfrr(negatives, positives, T)
+  FAR, FRR = bob.measure.farfrr(negatives, positives, T)

 The threshold ``T`` is normally calculated by looking at the distribution of negatives and positives in a development (or validation) set, selecting a